ahobobo/table-taker/content/about.md

 weight = 100
 +++

-# Welcome to table takers!
+# Welcome to Table Takers!

 A simple site for the purposes of serving as a place for my players to keep track of campaigns and blog about them.